MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-tips-and-tricks-for-creating-reports.md

 ---
 # Tips and tricks for creating reports in Power BI Desktop

 To get the most out of your data, sometimes you need a little extra help.
-We’ve put together some tips & tricks you can use when creating reports in the Microsoft Power BI Desktop *and* in Microsoft Excel 2016, or Excel 2013 Pro-Plus editions with the Power Pivot add-in enabled and Power Query installed and enabled.
+This article has tips & tricks you can use when creating reports in the Microsoft Power BI Desktop.
+These tips also work in Microsoft Excel 2016, or Excel 2013 Pro-Plus editions with the Power Pivot add-in enabled and Power Query installed and enabled.

 ## Learn to use the Query Editor